nanakoohashi/SQL/Theory.md

     - **Right Outer Join**: yields all of the rows in table 2 including those that do not have matching values in table 1.

 ## Relationships
-- 1:M is the relatinal model ideal
+- 1:M is the relatinal model ideal.
+- 1:1 should be rare in relational database design.

 ## Normal Forms
 ### 1NF
 - Most basic of Normal Forms.